Theopetra Cave, a prehistoric site next to Meteora

-This unique cave with its great location, its superb access to fresh clean water and its vantage point, served like a magnet for early inhabitants who could recognize from miles away such key advantages.
+This unique cave with its great location, its superb access to fresh clean water and its vantage point, served as a magnet for early inhabitants who could recognize from miles away from such key advantages.
 So those early human settlers used it continuously for more than 130.000 years.

 It lies at the foot of the Chasia mountain range, which forms the natural boundary between Thessaly and Macedonia prefectures, while the Lithaios River, a tributary of the Pineios River, flows in front of the cave.
 The small Lithaios River flowing literally on the doorsteps of the cave meant that cave dwellers had always easy access to fresh, clean water without the need to cover daily long distances to find it.